Awallace3/Awallace3/README.md

 # Example Repositories
 ## Python
+- [QCMLForge](https://github.com/awallace3/qcmlforge) is a package for
+  training and inference of atomic and dimer machine learning models related to AP-Net models.
 - [hrcl_jobs](https://github.com/awallace3/hrcl_jobs) provides functionality to distribute jobs on compute clusters
 - Provides basic functionalities for interacting with SQL/PostgreSQL databases
 - Example jobspecs for psi4, AutoDock Vina, AP-Net2, and OpenMM